 Teaching in the Master Programme in Global Health is based on international health research and will be presented by researchers from our own department and occasionally invited Swedish and international researchers.
 Our lecturers have extensive experience of global health work in Africa, Asia and Latin America.

 The instruction consists of a mix of lectures, seminars, group work and assignments.
 You will get the opportunity to develop your ability to understand, interpret and critically evaluate scientific literature and you practice this by discussing the results and methodology and summarise facts and hypotheses.
 The programme is given in Uppsala.

 The Master Programme in Global Health enhances your career opportunities in fields such as research, project management, disaster response within the global public health.
 There are job opportunities within governmental and non-governmental organisations, nationally and internationally.
 The focus is on public health, health planning, general development and on humanitarian action.
-After the Master's degree you may also continue your studies at the PhD level.
+Once you receive your Master's degree you may also continue your studies at PhD level.